SIAT-IAT-355/A2-Personal-Website/README.md

      ```bash
      git clone https://github.com/YourUsername/YourUsername.github.io
      ```
-     My personal website is at `https://github.com/alireza116/alireza116.github.io`
+     Example: My personal website is at `https://github.com/alireza116/alireza116.github.io`
    - This will create a local copy of your repository where you can build and edit your website files.

 ### Creating Your Website

 1. **Website Structure:**
    - Your website should have the following structure:
-     ```
+     ```bash
      A2-Personal-Website/
      ├── index.html
-     ├── visualization.html
+     ├── visualizations.html
      ├── style.css
      ├── main.js
      ├── vis.js
      └── README.md
      ```

-3. **Content for the Website:**
+2. **Content for the Website:**
    - **`index.html`:** This file should be the homepage of your website.
-Include content similar to what you would include in your resume, but add your own flavor.
-You can include the folowing:
+It should include content similar to what you would include in your resume, but feel free to add your own flair.
+You can include the following:
      - **Personal introduction**: Your name, major, and a brief description of your interests.
      - **Education**: List your current and previous educational institutions and any relevant courses.
      - **Skills**: Highlight technical skills such as programming languages, software tools, etc.
      - **Experience**: Include work experience, internships, or relevant projects.
-     - **A few images**: Include examples of images that would represent you.
+     - **Images**: Include images that represent you or your work.
      - **Contact information**: Provide a way for people to contact you, such as an email or LinkedIn profile.
      - A link to your GitHub profile or any other relevant portfolios.
    - **`style.css`:** This file should handle the styling of your webpage.
 Use CSS to make your website look clean and professional.
-   - **`main.js`:** This file is mandatory and should be used for adding basic JavaScript interactivity (e.g., form validation, interactive elements).
+   - **`main.js`:** This file is mandatory and should be used for adding basic JavaScript interactivity (e.g., form validation or simple interactions).
+   - **`visualizations.html`:** Create a new page where you can display your visualization portfolio.
+You will include:
+       - One SVG version of the visualization you created in class (it doesn't have to be exact).
+       - Some creative SVG art using code.
+   - **`vis.js`:** This file will contain the code for generating SVG drawings (similar to the example in `lewitt.html`).
    - **`README.md`:** This file should explain the purpose of the website, including what technologies are used and how the site can be navigated.
-   - **`visualizations.html:`** this will be a new page where you can start putting your visualization portfolio in.
-You will create a visualization using SVG and put it in the site.
-   - **`vis.js:`**: code for generating an SVG drawing (see lewitt.html for example)

-4. **assignment content**:
+3. **Assignment Content**:
-  - A personal webpage
+  - A personal webpage.
   - A visualization page with two visualizations:
-       - one svg version of the visualization you created in class last time.
-Doesn't need to be accurate.
+    - One SVG version of the class visualization.
-       - Some SVG art with code.
-Anything.
+    - Any creative SVG art.
-  - You should organize the information in the website coherently and cleraly.
+  - You should organize the information in the website coherently and clearly.

 ### Additional Recommendations